<big>Glossary of Painting Terms</big>(As of July 2003)

 A uniform, stable, and finest mixture of substances.

-among each other.
+interconnected.
 The substances are often distributed down to the molecular level.

 It can be liquid, gaseous, or a combination of both.